What is Wellthoughts?

 Drew Piispanen is a 2018 Babson College graduate with a concentration in Business Analytics and Information Technology Management.
 He served as a student consultant for Clarkston Consulting in the consumer health sector and has managed marketing efforts for a metal fabrication distribution company.
 Currently, he works for Skipping Stone, Inc. as a Data Analyst Consultant.
 He is passionate about health, technology, neurology, and the modern integration between these 3 sectors.

 Jacqueline Genova graduated from Babson College in 2017 and is passionate about integrative medicine, with particular interests in cancer, the microbiome, autoimmune disorders, and overall wellness.
 She wrote a thesis in college about incorporating alternative medicine into the conventional model of healthcare.
 She believes in a holistic approach to medicine that entails addressing the root of disease, not just suppressing symptoms.
-Jacqueline currently works at Fidelity Investments in Boston, and started wellthoughts to educate and encourage readers to be advocates of their own health.
+Jacqueline currently works in Boston, and started wellthoughts to educate and encourage readers to be advocates of their own health.